New $167.5 Million Visa and Mastercard ATM Fees Settlement: Who Qualifies and When to File a Claim (2026)

 How Many People Are Affected?

-The filing describes a nationwide class and indicates extremely large potential class size, given the time period and the number of ATM transactions in the United States.
+The filing describes a nationwide class and indicates an extremely large potential class size, given the time period and the number of ATM transactions in the United States.
 A practical way to think about it is that this could include millions of consumers.

 When Will This Class Action Be Certified?